davidruvolo51/shinyAppTutorials/shiny-listbox/README.md

-# Shiny Listbox Component
+# Listbox Widget

 Create a listbox widget as a customizable, dynamic, and accessible alternative to select input widgets.
-For more information, see the longer post [listbox component](https://davidruvolo51.github.io/shinytutorials/tutorials/listbox-component/).
+For more information, see the longer post [listbox widget](https://davidruvolo51.github.io/shinytutorials/tutorials/listbox-widget/).

 To use this component, you will need the following files.